 Classes are taught by CAP Citizen Artist AmeriCorps Fellows.
 This cadre of 60 teaching artists is comprised of CalArts’s alumni and students who have undergone extensive training to deliver critically needed education in the arts for youth coming of age under challenging conditions.

-The CAP Summer Art Program is funded by the California Arts Council, The Walt Disney Company, California Volunteers and AmeriCorps.
+The CAP Summer Art Program is funded by the California Arts Council, The Walt Disney Company, California Volunteers, AmeriCorps, Eileen Harris Norton, and the National Endowment for the Arts.

 The award-winning CalArts Community Arts Partnership (CAP) offers free, after-school and school-based arts programs for youth ages 6-18 in every discipline taught at CalArts.
 Programs are offered at public schools, community centers and social service agencies, covering a thousand square mile radius across Los Angeles County.
 Now in its 28th year, CAP serves as a local and national model for arts education organizations.